nullfact0r/nullfact0r/README.md

 <h1 align="center">Who am I?💖</h1>
 <p>
-  I am Natsumi/Tamiko.
-A developer from Germany with a passion for anything related to ops (Docker, Kubernetes, CI/CD). <br /><br />
+  I am a developer from Germany with a passion for anything related to ops (Docker, Kubernetes, CI/CD). <br /><br />
-  My pronouns are it/its and I am agender! 🏳️‍🌈
+  My pronouns are it/its and I am genderfluid! 🏳️‍🌈
 </p>